AFFILIATE MARKETING WITH GOOGLE ADS

 • State a stock limitation

-5.4 How to optimise your Google Ads campaigns based on Clickout Rates & Clickouts?
+5.4 How To Optimize Your Google Ads Campaigns Based On Clickout Rates & Clickouts?

-Next to optimising your campaigns’ targeting, keywords and ads you need to optimise your landing page in order to generate conversions.
-The higher your Clickout Rate is, the more likely it is that you will generate conversions.
+Next to optimizing your campaigns’ targeting, keywords, and ads, you need to optimize your landing page to generate conversions.
+The higher your Clickout Rate is, the more likely you will generate conversions.
 Here are some things you can consider to optimise your landing pages:

 Relevant Content

 The most important thing is that your content is relevant to your readers.
-Make sure that the pages you link to with your Google Ads campaigns are really relevant to the keywords you are making use of.
-Make your content easy to read, make it appealing to the readers eye (e.g. by using pictures) and deliver something that creates an added value for your visitors.
+Make sure that the pages you link to with your Google Ads campaigns are really relevant to the keywords you are using.
+Make your content easy to read, appealing to the reader’s eye (e.g., by using pictures), and delivering something that creates added value for your visitors.

 User Experience

-Make sure that your readers can easily find the outgoing links and make it clear that they will lead to the offer you are promoting.
-Do not try to make users click your links by baiting them, this might increase your Clickout Rates but it might harm your overall conversion rates and you might lose potential returning visitors.
+Ensure your readers can easily find the outgoing links and clarify that they will lead to the offer you are promoting.
+Do not try to make users click your links by baiting them; this might increase your Clickout Rates, but it might harm your overall conversion rates, and you might lose potential returning visitors.

 In addition, see to it that your outgoing links work and lead to pages that are really relevant to your readers.